Avoid these missteps to use Twitter to its full advantage

 4. Using hashtags improperly – This is perhaps the most common and damaging Twitter mistake a company can make.
 Some jump on trending topics too quickly, before understanding why the phrase is trending in the first place, and look foolish in the process.
 Others try to insert themselves into EVERY trending topic, providing company mentions and industry updates everywhere.
 This is the equivalent of being at a professional banquet and jumping into everyone’s conversations with your own stories, regardless of what they were previously discussing.
 To stay safe, use hashtags strategically and carefully so that when you do have something really interesting to say, it won’t be ignored.

 5. Using inexperienced staff to handle your Twitter account – Many companies pluck some already-overworked public relations staff member or newly minted college intern to manage their Twitter presence.
 This often leads to mediocre content and errors made in haste.

 Axia Public Relations will help you develop Twitter content your customers actually want to read and distribute it during times when they are most likely to see it.
 In addition, we will show you how to use Twitter to foster ongoing dialog and let your company’s personality shine.
-Contact us today or download our free e-book The Essential Social Media Guide for additional tips on how to attract new followers, engage the ones you already have and enhance your brand.
+Contact us today or download our e-book The Essential Social Media Guide for additional tips on how to attract new followers, engage the ones you already have and enhance your brand.